The Beach Boys Today!: Leftover songs

-Release
+Release and initial reception

 Three tracks from the album were issued on two singles in the months prior the LP's release.
-"When I Grow Up (To Be a Man)" (B-side "She Knows Me Too Well") was issued on August 24 and peaked at number 9 in the US and number 27 in the UK.
-On October 26, it was followed with "Dance, Dance, Dance", reaching number 8 in the US and number 24 in the UK.
+"When I Grow Up (To Be a Man)" (B-side "She Knows Me Too Well") was issued on August 24 and peaked at number 9 in the U.S. and number 27 in the UK.
+On October 26, it was followed with "Dance, Dance, Dance", reaching number 8 in the U.S. and number 24 in the UK.
 On November 28, the band were filmed for the concert film T.A.M.I.
 Show, playing "Dance, Dance, Dance" and other hits.

 From January 27 to February 27, 1965, the band toured North America, with Campbell again substituting for Wilson.
 On February 15, "Do You Wanna Dance?"
 (B-side "Please Let Me Wonder"), was issued as the third single, peaking at number 12 in the US.
 On February 28, the band (with Brian) appeared on Shindig! performing "Do You Wanna Dance?" and a truncated version of "Please Let Me Wonder".

 Released on March 8, The Beach Boys Today! was a great commercial success, rising to number four in the Billboard charts on May 1.
 In April, a rerecorded version of "Help Me, Ronda" (retitled "Help Me, Rhonda") was issued as a single, becoming the group's second number-one hit in the US.
 This version of the song was included on the band's next LP, Summer Days (And Summer Nights!!), released in July.
 On October 1, the RIAA awarded Today! gold certification, indicating over 500,000 units sold.

+The San Francisco Examiner called the album "entertaining but a disappointment in relation to past efforts", and panned the inclusion of "Bull Session with the 'Big Daddy'".
+The Anaheim Bulletin, however, admired the LP's final track, deeming it "a talkie, natural, behind-the-scenes-type informal gab session."

-In the UK, the album was released in April 1966 and peaked at number 6.
+In the UK, Today! was released in April 1966 and peaked at number 6.
 Reviewing the album for London Life, Barry Fantoni described the "marvellous" production and numerous "really beautiful tunes" as displaying the Beach Boys at their peak.
+The Record Mirror review rued, "Must garner sales, even if it doesn't really extend the Beach Boy talents particularly".